HEADLINES: World & national news to state & local news - Knox TN Today

 Ijams Nature Center: Ijams offers programs, activities, and events for all ages on a weekly basis, and almost every day.
 Check their Calendar of Events here.

-Weather: Mid 70s with sunny skies According to the National Weather Service, this could be the weekend forecast.
-Today will be sunny with a high near 74, and tonight’s low will be a chilly 49.
+Weather: Mid 80s with a slight chance of rain.
+According to the National Weather Service, today is sunny, with a high near 78.
+Tonight will be mostly clear, with a low around 54.

 Knoxville/ Knox County Planning Commission meets the second Thursday of each month.
 Find agenda, minutes, and information here.